 Our achievements this fiscal year also included the second-best earnings in our Company’s history.
 Our adjusted EBITDA of over $300 million was 8% higher than in fiscal 2021, our year-over-year ferrous sales volumes were 5% higher, and our nonferrous sales volumes were 16% higher.
 We generated operating cash flow of almost $240 million, the highest level since fiscal 2012, and invested in capital projects to upgrade our equipment and infrastructure and for investments in environmental and safety-related assets and advanced metals recovery technology systems.
 We also expanded our operational footprint through two major acquisitions in the southeastern U.S. and returned capital to our shareholders via our quarterly dividend and the repurchase of approximately 3.5% of our outstanding shares.

-The achievements around People, Planet, and Profit reflect the agility of our workforce, the strength of our culture, and the resiliency of our platform.
-Our team has demonstrated once again why Schnitzer continues to be a leader in the recycling industry.
+Schnitzer’s sustainable business model is poised for further growth and well-positioned to benefit from the global focus on decarbonization, the increased metal intensity of low carbon technologies, and the continued expansion in U.S. and global EAF steel-making capacity.
+Progress toward our People, Planet, and Profit goals reflects the agility of our workforce, the strength of our culture, and the resiliency of our platform.
+As outlined in this year’s report, our team demonstrated once again why Schnitzer continues to be a leader in the recycling industry.

-On behalf of our Board of Directors, shareholders, and employees, I invite you to read our Fiscal 2021 Sustainability Report, which shares more about our sustainability performance and goals and our efforts to position our Company for continued success in the years ahead.
+On behalf of our Board of Directors, shareholders, and employees, I invite you to read our Fiscal 2022 Sustainability Report, Recycled Metals for a Low-Carbon Future, which shares more about our sustainability performance and goals and our efforts to position our Company for continued success in the years ahead.